UPPMAX/programming_formalisms/docs/sessions/registered_report/README.md

     The values are in the standardized effect size metric, i.e. a value of 1.0 means that this value is 1.0 standard deviations higher.

+## How does a registered report blend with this course?

+A registered report is a more informal form of design, that is close to what scientists are familiar with, that fits perfectly well with the phase of the course.

+## An example draft registered report

 Introduction: industrialization may have an impact on the climate

 Hypothesis: the average yearly temperature remains the same